watem-sedem/watem-sedem/docs/input.rst

     Example of a river segment map with seven segments.

 The datatype of the river segment map is integer16.
-The segments id's in the context of Flanders are defined by the VHA (see also note :ref:`here <outputsegment>`).

 .. _adjsegments: